 Mortgage Refinance Overview

 A mortgage refinance is when you replace your current mortgage with a new one.
 It will pay off your current mortgage and replace it with a new mortgage.
 This means you usually are switching to a different rate and plan of payment.
 You may be with an entirely new lender too.
-If done properly, a mortgage refinance program can lead to lower payments and interest over time.
+If done properly, a refinance mortgage program can lead to lower payments and interest over time.

 How easy it is to refinance your mortgage depends upon your finances.
 If your credit has taken a hit, you have a chance of getting a higher rate.